DataDog/hiring-engineers/answers.md

 I learned a lot about the technologies used in the exercise and feel I have a deeper understanding of what it would be like being a Sales Engineer at DataDog.
 I imagine there is an endless stream of new and creative ideas from users using DataDog, which enables the experience of both student and teacher; learning from and teaching customers new ways to impact their business.

+I provided screenshots in this file via an S3 bucket and added code samples where needed.

 Again, thank you for the opportunity, and please let me know if I can provide anything additional.
 I look forward to speaking with you soon!

 Thank you,